substratusai/substratusai.github.io/docs/walkthrough/intro-to-notebooks.md

 ## Launch a Remote Notebook

-With the following command, a Substratus will upload, build, and serve our notebook.
+With the following command Substratus will upload, build, and serve your notebook.
 The `-d` flag instructs the command to launch from the current directory.
-Once your notebook starts trying making a change to a file in the notebook and saving it.
+Once launched, try making a change to a file in the notebook and saving it.

 ```bash